apache/streams/src/site/markdown/dependency-info.md

 Please note that your project should import multiple artifacts corresponding to the Components in your stream(s) and the Runtime used to execute your stream(s).

-You should *not* import streams-master (depicted below), because it does not do anything interesting.
+You should *not* import apache-streams (depicted below), because it does not do anything interesting.

 Browse the "Project Modules" index of streams-project to find artifacts you might want to import.